seL4/docs/StyleGuide.md

 * Use `seL4_Word` for word-sized things.
 * Use `void *` for untyped addresses.
-* Use `uintptr_t` for pointer arithmetic.
+* Use `uintptr_t` for pointer arithmetic...
 * ...but avoid pointer arithmetic unless necessary.
 * Use `size_t` for sizes of objects (including pointers themselves).
 * Use `unsigned int` for values known to be small.
 * Use fixed-width types only when necessary, e.g., in device drivers.